Predicting the Yield of Small Transiting Exoplanets around Mid-M and Ultra-Cool Dwarfs in the Nancy Grace Roman Space

 \subsection{Total Transiting Planet Yield}

 We injected planets into our 1,000 samples of mid-M dwarfs and UCD targets.
 An average of 1347$^{+208}_{-124}$ planets were detected in each simulation under the assumption of DC15 planet occurrence rates.
 Hosts were frequently found to host 2+ transiting planets, with with an average of 274$^{+41}_{-30}$ multiple systems identified per simulation.
 Of the detected multiple systems, 78\% were found to be 2-planet systems, 18\% to be 3-planet systems, and 3\% to be 4-planet systems.
 Systems with five or more of planets were rare, contributing to fewer than half a percent of the total yield of planets detected in multiple systems, combined.
 The highest number of planets identified in one system across all our simulations was six.

-We break down the average number of planets as a function of T$_{eff}$ in Table \ref{tab:host_teffs}.
+We break down the average total number of planets as a function of T$_{eff}$ in Table \ref{tab:host_teffs}.
 These results are compared against the confirmed and candidate planets with $R_p$~$<$~4~R$_\oplus$ around hosts with T$_{eff}$~$<$~3300~K detected by the Kepler (including K2) and TESS missions, which were tabulated using data from the NASA Exoplanet Archive\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}} on 2022 October 27.
 We visualize these results in Figure \ref{fig:kepler_tess_comp}, which shows the planet detections from a representative iteration of our simulation compared to the detections from Kepler and TESS.

 Our results suggest that the Roman survey will provide more than an order of magnitude increase in the number of known small planets around hosts with T$_{eff}$~$<$~3300~K. For example, 77 confirmed or candidate planets with $R_p$~$<$~4~R$_\oplus$ have been identified in Kepler or TESS data around hosts with 2700~K~$<$~T$_{eff}$~$<$~3300 K (SpT $\sim$M3\textendash M7); we predict that Roman will enable the detection of 1334$^{+209}_{-123}$ such planets.
 While the number of detections are biased toward the earliest spectral types under consideration in this study, we expect that Roman will detect a few dozen planets around UCDs, spectral types that have no confirmed or candidate planets from Kepler or TESS.